 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

-To register as a temporary patient simply contact the practice you wish to use.
+To register as a temporary patient, please come into the surgery to complete a temporary registration form or use the link below.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a Practice in the town or area where you are already registered.

 Your Named GP